How to pay with your phone or watch in Europe?

 In which shops can you pay with a smartphone or a watch?

-In principle, it is possible to pay with your smartphone or your connected watch in all shops, in France and abroad, that offer contactless payment by bank card.
+In principle, it is possible to pay with your smartphone or your connected watch in all shops, in France and abroad.
+The only condition is that they offer contactless payment by bank card.
 Do not hesitate to ask the shopkeeper before making your purchases.
 Restrictions may sometimes exist for watches.

 No payment limit

-Unlike contactless payment by bank card, which is limited to 50 euros per payment, payment with a smartphone or connected watch has no ceiling.
+Contactless payment by bank card usually has a limit of 50 euros per payment.
+However, payment with a smartphone or connected watch has no ceiling.

-In fact, connecting to a phone designated as a trusted device and using biometrics or a secret code to validate a payment via the application meets the requirements of strong customer authentication imposed by Europe to secure payments.
+In fact, connecting to a phone meets the requirements of strong customer authentication imposed by Europe to secure payments.
+The phone used for the transaction is designated as a trusted device.
+It uses biometrics or a secret code to validate the payment via an application.
 It is therefore possible to pay with a phone or a watch for purchases of 100, 200 euros or more.

-Please note!
-For large sums of money or for operations considered risky by your bank, your confidential code or a password may be required in addition to your traditional authentication (biometrics, secret code, etc.).
+Be careful with large sums of money or operations considered risky by your bank!
+You may have to type your confidential code or a password in addition to your traditional authentication (biometrics, secret code....).
 Consult your bank's general terms and conditions for more information.

 Is there a fee for mobile payment?